raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 ## Future Use of Primefaces

-* To keep the Dataverse platform useful, we should using alternative/well-known libraries.
+* To keep the Dataverse platform useful, we should using alternative, well-known libraries.
 * The continued use of Primefaces is a detriment to future development and the team's ability to productively add new functionality.
 Other teams/partners (e.g. OSF and others) can and are doubly productive simply because of better, widely used, battle-tested open source tools which offer documentation, strong user communities, and the ability to accomplish world class work.